site24x7/chef-site24x7/README.md

 Monitor" page.
 Log In and navigate to Home > Monitors > Click on the (+) icon > Linux Server Monitoing.

 Site24x7 API key is unique for your account.
-Alternate API Key can also be generated from your Site24x7 account under Account > Generate API Key.
+Alternate API Key can also be generated from your Site24x7 account under Admin > Developer > Device Key.

 `default[:Site24x7][:proxy]` = Proxy server required to connect to the Site24x7 servers.
 Example : user:password@proxyhost:proxyport